Frequentist properties of Bayesian inequality tests: Literature

-In yet other cases, Bayesian and frequentist inferences are similar or even identical. \citet{CasellaBerger1987} compare Bayesian and frequentist one-sided testing of a location parameter, given a single draw of $X$ from an otherwise fully known density.
-They compare the $p$-value, $p(x)$, to the infimum of the posterior $\Pr(H_0\mid x)$ over various classes of priors.
-In many cases, the infimum is attained by the improper prior of Lebesgue measure on $(-\infty,\infty)$ and equals $p(x)$ (p.\ 109). \citet{GoutisEtAl1996} consider jointly testing multiple one-sided hypotheses.
-In a single-draw Gaussian shift experiment (similar to this paper), further assuming all components of the vector $\vecf{X}$ are mutually independent, they consider the Bayesian posterior on $H_0$ when the (improper, uninformative) prior is adjusted to have $\Pr(H_0)=1/2$.
-In this case, the posterior is proportional to one of the frequentist $p$-values they consider, but it is (weakly) smaller.
-This complements our setting where we impose neither independence nor $\Pr(H_0)=1/2$, and we do not restrict the shape of the null hypothesis subspace.
+In yet other cases, Bayesian and frequentist inferences can be similar or even identical, depending on the prior.
+For unit root testing, \citet{SimsUhlig1991} determine sample-dependent priors that equate $p$-values and posterior probabilities. \Citet{CasellaBerger1987} compare Bayesian and frequentist one-sided testing of a location parameter, given a single draw of $X$ from an otherwise fully known density.
+They compare the $p$-value to the infimum of the posterior $\Pr(H_0\mid X)$ over various classes of priors.
+In many cases, the infimum is attained by the improper prior of Lebesgue measure on $(-\infty,\infty)$ and equals the $p$-value (p.\ 109). \Citet{BergerEtAl1994} establish an equivalence of Bayesian and \emph{conditional} frequentist testing of a simple null hypothesis against a simple alternative. \Citet{GoutisEtAl1996} consider jointly testing multiple one-sided hypotheses in a single-draw Gaussian shift experiment.
+They propose ``an impartial Bayes rule'' (Section 3.2) that sets the prior $\Pr(H_0)=1/2$ to avoid ``undesirable bias against $H_0$'' (p.\ 1270).
+(This also makes the prior odds $\Pr(H_0)/\Pr(H_1)=1$, which simplifies the Bayes factor to the posterior odds, although they only examine the posterior probability of $H_0$.)
+If the components of $\vecf{X}$ are mutually independent, then taking the (improper) limit as a symmetric prior's variance goes to infinity, the posterior is proportional to one of the frequentist $p$-values they consider, but it is (weakly) smaller (p.\ 1271).
+This complements our setting where we do not impose independence, $\Pr(H_0)=1/2$, finite dimensionality, or restricted null hypothesis shape.

-\paragraph{Paper structure and notation} \Cref{sec:results} contains our main results and discussion. \Cref{sec:ex} illustrates our results with stochastic dominance and cost function curvature.
-Proofs not in the main text are collected in \cref{sec:app-pfs}. \Cref{sec:decision} provides some decision-theoretic context. \Cref{sec:app-a} discusses assumptions for infinite-dimensional parameters. \Cref{sec:app-translog} contains derivations for the translog cost function example.
-Acronyms used include those for negative semidefinite (NSD), posterior expected loss (PEL), rejection probability (RP), and first-order stochastic dominance (SD1).
-Notationally, $\subseteq$ is subset and $\subset$ is proper subset; scalars, (column) vectors, and matrices are respectively formatted as $X$, $\vecf{X}$, and $\matf{X}$; $0(\cdot)$ denotes the zero function, i.e.,\ $0(t)=0$ for all $t$.